eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Because official clients treat a thread as a single unit, you can effectively "bump" your own tweet by replying to it.
 Your reply is new, so it'll appear on your followers' timelines; but the client will also include the first tweet in the thread as context, regardless of its age.

 * When viewing a single tweet, official clients may not show the replies in chronological order.
 Usually the "best" replies are bumped to the top.
 "Best" is entirely determined by Twitter, but it seems to work fairly well.

-If you reply to yourself, your own replies will almost certainly appear first.
+    If you reply to yourself, your own replies will _generally_ appear first, but this is not guaranteed.
+If you want to link to someone else's long chain of tweets, it's safest to link to the _last_ tweet in the thread, since there can only be one unambiguous trail of parent tweets leading back to the beginning.
+This also saves readers from digging through terrible replies by third parties.

 * If reply to a tweet with `@foo heya`, and `@foo` later renames their account to `@quux`, the tweet will retain its threading even though it no longer mentions the author of the parent tweet.
 However, your reply will now appear on your profile, because it doesn't begin with the handle of an existing user.
 Note that this means it's fairly easy for a non-follower to figure out what you renamed your account to, by searching for replies to your old name.